nuoxiichn/life-checkpoints/README.md

 ## ⚙️ How it Works

-A GitHub Action runs automatically on January 1st.
+A GitHub Action runs automatically on Dec 31th.

-- calculates `Target Year = Current Year - 4`.
+- calculates `Target Year = Current Year - 9`.
 - looks for `letter_to_future.enc` in that year's folder.
 - decrypts the file using the repository secret.
 - converts the Markdown to HTML and emails it to me.